vazco/meteor-universe-collection/README.md

       for 'header' place will be called or alert if UniUI.setErrorMessage is missing

       (You can override this logic by replacing UniCollection._showError)

-- `addErrorSupportToInserts(onErrorFn)`

-      Adds error support for all inserts on client side

-      It works like addErrorSupportToUpdates

-- `addErrorSupportToRemoves(onErrorFn)`

-       Adds error support for all removes on client side

-- `addErrorSupportToUpserts(onErrorFn)`

-       It works like addErrorSupportToUpdates

-- `addErrorSupportToAllWriteMethods(onErrorFn)`

-    Adds error callback to each one write methods

-    param onErrorFn (optional) If is not passed then UniUI.setErrorMessage

 - `setDefaultSort(options)`